Skylab: Air Force plans

 The Department of Defense (DoD) and NASA cooperated closely in many areas of space.
 In September 1963, NASA and the DoD agreed to cooperate in building a space station.
-The DoD wanted its own crewed facility, however, and in December 1963 it announced Manned Orbital Laboratory (MOL), a small space station primarily intended for photo reconnaissance using large telescopes directed by a two-person crew.
+The DoD wanted its own crewed facility, however, and in December 1963 it announced Manned Orbiting Laboratory (MOL), a small space station primarily intended for photo reconnaissance using large telescopes directed by a two-person crew.
 The station was the same diameter as a Titan II upper stage, and would be launched with the crew riding atop in a modified Gemini capsule with a hatch cut into the heat shield on the bottom of the capsule.
 MOL competed for funding with a NASA station for the next five years and politicians and other officials often suggested that NASA participate in MOL or use the DoD design.
 The military project led to changes to the NASA plans so that they would resemble MOL less.